 - They help prevent foot injuries.

-Don’t forget to remind your child to stretch regularly, since that will help relieve some of the pain they might be experiencing.
+Don’t forget to remind your kids.to stretch regularly, since that will help relieve some of the pain that they might be experiencing.

-This shoe is also great if you must fit an orthotic inside the shoe, since it is the deepest shoe I have fitted.
+This shoe is also great if you must fit an orthotic inside the shoe, since it is one of the deepest shoe that I have found.

 So, if your child has flat feet and has been experiencing foot and leg pain, you should start by providing him or her with a pair of good supportive shoes.
 After 4 to 5 months of wearing the shoe, check if the pain has reduced and if it hasn’t, you child might need a pair of orthotics.
 Hopefully this shoe style is all your child will need!